jesscXC/Longgame_Aphorisms/README.md

 Before initiating any project, list why you want it to succeed, why you will put in the hard work day after day when the going gets tough.

+Obviously a god can exist outside our perceivable universe just as we can exist outside a simulation we run.

+Put less food on your plate and eat more deliberately.
+It will be better.

+Your preconceptions of the world can hide opportunity from you.

+Act to live interesting stories.

+Words are the most powerful things on Earth: they hold the power to inspire and embolden, to weaken and shatter.

+Fashion may not be immediately functional, but it gives impressions to others; that is the function.

+Mix the old ways and the new ways to find more.

+There is so much beauty, if you would only look.

+You are the challenges you've faced.

 ...

 Sometimes you have to really mess things up to straighten them out.